KSET/brucifer-karte-2022/README.md

 ## Adding an admin user to be able to access the site

-- got to the develeopent server, the rest api service at http://127.0.0.1:8000/
+- got to the development server, the rest api service at http://127.0.0.1:8000/
 - click on users
 - at the bottom on the page your admin user
 - set the id to any number